 "In November 1992 I appeared on The Tonight Show and said the VU were going to get back together, for the money.
 I was joking.
 Money has always been a consequence of what we’ve done, not a goal.
 And it remains that way.
 What was ultimately gratifying was that people would get to see what contributions people other than Lou and I made to the sound we had.
 That was very important.
 They saw what role Sterling had, and reinforced everything they understood about Maureen."

 Sweet Jane live at the Glastonbury Festival.
 Interview with Sterling & Moe.
+Note; Sterling is mistaken for John Cale by the clueles interviewer.

 Performs Heartbreak Hotel at Elvis - The Tribute Concert, live at The Pyramid Arena in Memphis, TN, USA.

-Broadcast of the June 5, 1994 show recorded at the opening of the the Archa Theatre in Prague, collaborating with the Japanese dancer Min Tanaka.
-Partial setlist: Grandfather's House, Riverbank, Chinese Envoy, Broken Hearts, Cordoba, Fear Is A Man's Best Friend with part of brutal noisy solo on distortion Stratocaster.
+Broadcast of the June 5, 1994 show recorded at the opening of the Archa Theatre in Prague, collaborating with the Japanese dancer Min Tanaka.
+Partial setlist: Grandfather's House, Riverbank, Chinese Envoy, Broken Hearts, Cordoba, Fear Is A Man's Best Friend with part of the brutal noisy solo on distortion Stratocaster.

 Cale is interviewed about The Velvet Underground for the PBS series Rock & Roll.
 He is featured in Episode 7 (The Wild Side).